Portsea

 Portsea is renowned as a summer playground for Melbourne's affluent, with the iconic Portsea Hotel, Portsea Back Beach (famed for surf and strong tides), and world-class scuba diving at Portsea Pier — home to spectacular weedy sea dragons.
 The adjacent Point Nepean National Park provides breathtaking walking trails along the peninsula's tip, steeped in history including the famous site near Cheviot Beach where Prime Minister Harold Holt disappeared in 1967.
 Adjacent to Sorrento, the suburb draws a mix of holidaymakers, retirees, and wealthy permanent residents who prize its unspoiled coastal scenery, relaxed village atmosphere, and proximity to some of Victoria's finest marine environments.

-Portsea falls under postcode 3944 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Nepean (Eastern Victoria) electorate.
+Portsea falls under postcode 3944 and is governed by the Mornington Peninsula Council (Local Government Area).
+For federal elections, residents vote in the electorate of Flinders, while state elections fall under the Nepean (Eastern Victoria) electorate.

 📍 Location